 One of the newer queer bars in town, Le Velvet is a gay-friendly cocktail bar that aims to unite its clientele.
 At just a walking distance away from all the important sites in Paris, we definitely suggest popping in here after a day of walking the Tuileries.
 Or, if you’re a shopping gay, respite after admiring everything couture that Rue Saint-Honoré has to offer.
 Happy Hour at Velvet is Tuesday to Thursday from 6 pm to 10 pm and Friday and Saturday, 6 pm to 9 pm.
 Buy a drink?
 Get another free.
 Who can say no to that?

-Created and owned by two women in love, Le Bar’Ouf is a lesbian bar that’s a friendly, chilled out oasis in the busy world of gay nightlife.
+Created and owned by two women in love, Le Bar’Ouf is a Paris gay bar that’s a friendly, chilled out oasis in the busy world of gay nightlife.
 The vibe here is one of welcoming relaxation, where you can pop in for a game of Scrabble or billiards the way one would a night hosted by a famed DJ.
 Le Bar’Ouf throws weekly and monthly events from karaoke to pool tournaments.
 If that’s not enough, the bar has a resident spaniel, Gaspard.
 It’s also just up the road from La Mut.

 The 19th Arrondissement, in the northeast of the city, might feel like a trek away from the Marais.
 To be frank, it is, but it’s also got its own lesbian haven in an abandoned tavern in a corner of the Buttes-Chaumont park.
 On the contrary to So-What, Rosa Bonheur opens early and closes early, which makes it a great place to go for some peace and quiet and still have the chance to mix with other lesbians and queer women.